SlightlyUnorthodox/DjangoDev/README.md

 ## Access Django Server

-The Django server can be accessed from the [localhost](http://localhost:8000)
+If it is running, the Django server can be accessed from the ['http://djangodev:8000'](http://djangodev:8000)

+To start Django in your development box, run the command 'sudo python manage.py runserver 0.0.0.0:8000' from the Django project directory.

 ## Access Your Vagrant Box Directly